- Level: Beginner

 COURSE CONTENT, FORMAT and METHODS

-Your learning program is made up of 15 lessons covering 13 soul traits.
+Everyday Holiness consists of 15 online lessons covering 13 soul traits or middot.
 Self-paced, each lesson may be worked on for a minimum of one week and a suggested maximum of three weeks, which means the course will run from 15-45 weeks.

 The text for the course is Everyday Holiness, by Alan Morinis.
 Each lesson consists of: